Job location: Wichita, KS Employment Type:

-Reporting to the Senior Associate Dean for Academic Affairs this role will function as member of a collaborative teaching team, will develop and deliver a medical curriculum for clinical sciences.
-We are seeking areas of specialty included, but not limited to, internal medicine, family medicine, genetics, pediatrics, pathophysiology.
+Reporting to the Assistant Dean for Clinical Education this role will function as member of a collaborative teaching team, will develop and deliver a medical curriculum for emergency medicine and clinical sciences.

-- Collaborate with the clinical skills education team to develop and facilitate osteopathic clinical skills courses including;
+- Collaborate with the clinical skills education team to develop and facilitate osteopathic clinical skills courses in internal medicine including;

 - Effective communication to facilitate accurate history taking and sensitive delivery of information (ICS);